 The Navajo painting shows corn and Yeis, holy spirits.
 The rainbow spirit Yei encompasses the central figures with its arch.

 On the door of Danny's room had been the rainbow arcing over Snoopy.
-In Boulder, the rainbow was a child's rainbow, the one of joy and wonder that precedes the adult world where rainbows may become only a matter of science and reason, their magic lost.
+In Boulder, the rainbow was a child's rainbow, the one of joy and wonder that precedes the adult world where rainbows may become only a matter of science and reason, their magic lost (though the internet attests that rainbows never lose their magic for most individuals).
 At the Overlook, the rainbow is instead a part of American Indian symbolism, a doorway between the lodge of the supplanter and that which was supplanted, what recedes into the mists of history, just as childhood is remote from the adult, and a child's awareness of the world is different from the adult's, oriented more toward fantasy than the language of reality.
 Ultimately, the rainbow stands as a divider between the historical and the primordial.
 Post rainbow is the realm of modern man.
 Beyond the rainbow, in pre-history, is the world of symbol and archetype and a peculiar proto-language understood not only by all peoples but even all animals.
 A place of mystery, when there were giants, and gods and spirits consorted directly with mere mortals.
 Beyond the rainbow, the brand of logic that rules modern man's relationship with his world ceases to be the primary regulator.

 Bill is beckoned to the end of the rainbow, in Eyes Wide Shut, and eventually finds himself at the Rainbow costume shop where he rents the costume that will procure his entrance to Somerton.